MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

 1. On the Basic settings page, after you configure the settings, select **Next**.
 The Configure data asset page of the **Advanced settings** section opens.

 1. If you don't see the data asset that you want to use as a reference data asset, select **Add**.
-Then enter the settings for the data assets that you want to use.
+Then enter the settings for your data asset.
 We recommend that you use the model training data as the comparison reference data asset for data drift and data quality.
 Also, use the model validation data as the comparison reference data asset for prediction drift.

     :::image type="content" source="media/how-to-monitor-models/model-monitoring-advanced-configuration-data.png" alt-text="Screenshot of the Configure data asset page, with a few data assets listed in a table and the Add button highlighted." lightbox="media/how-to-monitor-models/model-monitoring-advanced-configuration-data.png":::

 ### Edit data drift settings

 1. On the Configure data asset page, after you add data assets, select **Next**.
 The **Select monitoring signals** page opens.
 If you're using an Azure Machine Learning online deployment, you see some monitoring signals.
-The data drift, prediction drift, and data quality signals use recent, past production data as the comparison reference data asset and use smart defaults for metrics and thresholds.
+The data drift, data quality, and prediction drift signals use recent, past production data as the comparison reference data asset and use smart default values for metrics and thresholds.

     :::image type="content" source="media/how-to-monitor-models/model-monitoring-monitoring-signals.png" alt-text="Screenshot of the Select monitoring signals page.
 Three default monitoring signals and buttons for adding, editing, and deleting signals are visible." lightbox="media/how-to-monitor-models/model-monitoring-monitoring-signals.png":::